HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

                ...
 ```

-Depending on the kind of procedure, not all of these tasks need to be performed.
+Depending on the kind of function, not all of these tasks need to be performed.
 For example, a leaf routine need not save the return link register.
-A routine with no local data, no usage pf callee save registers and being a leaf routine would not need a stack frame at all. there is great flexibility go omit steps not needed in the particular situation.
+A routine with no local data, no usage pf callee save registers and being a leaf routine would not need a stack frame at all.
+There is great flexibility to omit steps not needed in the particular situation.

 The following assembly code snippets shows examples of the calling sequences.
 The first example will show a function that just adds two incoming arguments and returns the result.
 The example uses the register alias names.
 ARG0 and ARG1 are loaded with their values and a local call is made to the procedure.
 The target address of the called function is computed by the assembler and omitted in the examples to follow.